bendardenne/GameOfLife/README.md

-This is just a toy project for teaching myself C#.
+This is just a toy project for teaching myself C#, with the Avalonia framework.